 - Free nitrox

-- Two 11 day tours that include North Sulawesi through 2019
+- One 12 day tour that includes North Sulawesi

 - Sulawesi itinerary includes: Green Light, Kri, Mioskon, Sardine Reef, Cape Kri, Yembesser, Red Bird of Paradise, Mikes Point, Air Borek, Misool, Farondi, Fiabacet, Boo, Wayibatan, Pelee, Batuanyer, Pulau Pisang, Patintie Straits, Rics Rock, Goraici Islands, Reenies, Rock, Pantai Sago, Lembeh Straits, Angels Window, WWII Japanese Wreck, Hairball, Bangka Island